DeYoungTech/terraform-provider-awslightsail/docs/resources/lb.md

 ## Attributes Reference

-The following attributes are exported in addition to the arguments listed above:
+In addition to all arguments above, the following attributes are exported:

 * `arn` - The ARN of the Lightsail load balancer.
 * `created_at` - The timestamp when the load balancer was created.